-The Council employs 286 staff within 4 service areas.
-The profile of jobs within the Borough shows there is The majority of these employees work at three sites a strong service sector base, with jobs in retail, public - the Civic Centre, the Council's works depot and the administration, education and the health sector in Rushcliffe Community Contact Centre.
-All three sites particular accounting for 48% of all jobs in Rushcliffe are based in West Bridgford.
-The Council also has in 2011.
-The rest of jobs are made up of a variety of other smaller sites such as Rushcliffe Country Park in other employment types.
-Established industries include Ruddington and community halls. the British Geological Survey at Keyworth and British Gypsum at East Leake.
+The profile of jobs within the Borough shows there is a strong service sector base, with jobs in retail, public administration, education and the health sector in particular accounting for 48% of all jobs in Rushcliffe in 2011.
+The rest of jobs are made up of a variety of other employment types.
+Established industries include the British Geological Survey at Keyworth and British Gypsum at East Leake.